koshayXsan/proshop_ecommerce/README.md

-# E-commerce Website (Clone from bradtraversy udemy course)
+# E-commerce Website (Clone from bradtraversy MERN COURSE)

 This project is a fully functional e-commerce website built using the MERN stack (MongoDB, Express, React, Node.js).
 The platform features user authentication, product listings, a shopping cart, and secure payment processing.
 I built this project to hone my web development skills and gain a strong foundation in this field.